Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

 \begin{lemma} If the minimum edge of an emitter is not also the minimum edge of the corresponding collector in $H$, then the residual instance is $2$-hop dismountable.
 The same holds if the maximum edge of a collector is not also the maximum edge of the corresponding emitter in $H$. \end{lemma}

 \begin{proof} Let us prove this for minimum edges (a symmetrical argument applies for maximum edges).
 Consider an emitter $u$ whose minimum edge $\{u,v\}=e^-(u)$ leads to collector $v$ such that $\{u,v\}\neq e^-(v)$ in the bipartite graph.
-Then an edge with smaller label exists between $v$ and another emitter $u'$, which creates a $2$-hop journey from $u'$ to $u$ arriving through $e^-(u)$, implying that $u'$ can delegate its emissions to $u$.
+Then an edge with a smaller label exists between $v$ and another emitter $u'$ such that $\{u',v\}= e^-(v)$, which creates a $2$-hop journey from $u'$ to $u$ arriving through $e^-(u)$, implying that $u'$ can delegate its emissions to $u$.
 Moreover, emitters and collectors are disjoint, thus $u'$ is not a collector.
-As a result, $u'$ already delegates its receptions to a collector (through a direct edge), thus $u'$ is $2$-hop dismountable. \end{proof}
+As a result, $u'$ already delegates its receptions to a collector (through a single edge), thus $u'$ is $2$-hop dismountable. \end{proof}

+There are two subcases of Case~2 depending on whether or not the hypothesis of Lemma~\ref{lem:even-more} holds.

-Lemma~\ref{lem:even-more} implies that either a vertex $v$ is $2$-hop dismountable and the algorithm can recurse as in Case~1, or the edges of the matchings are minimum (resp. maximum) {\em on both sides}.
-An example of the latter case is given in Figure~\vref{fig:bipartite_matchings}.
+\begin{subcase}[$H$ contains a 2-hop dismountable vertex $v$] The algorithm 2-hop dismounts $v$, the corresponding edges (at most four) are selected for future inclusion in the spanner, and the algorithm recurses on $\G[V\setminus v]$. \end{subcase} \begin{subcase}[The edges of the matchings $S^-$ and $S^+$ are minimum (resp. maximum) {\em on both sides}] An example of this subcase is given in Figure~\ref{fig:bipartite_matchings}. \end{subcase}

+In summary, either the algorithm recurses until the input clique is fully dismounted (through Case~1 and Subcase~\ref{subcase:dismountable}), resulting in a spanner of size $O(n)$ (\cref{fact:k-hop-number}), or the {\em recursion stops} and the residual instance is sparsified further by a dedicated procedure for Subcase~\ref{subcase:not-dismountable}, described now.

 \end{case}